Salary Expectations: How to Answer the Interview Question

 Be Prepared For the Job Interview

-How to get ready for the job interview properly and be prepared to answer any tricky question?
+How to get ready for the job interview properly and be prepared to answer any tricky questions?
 There are different ways to do that.
 You can read various tutorials and interview training programs, hire a coach, or use our professional advice from the resume writers online and become armed at all points for the interviewing process.

-Otherwise, answering the question about your salary expectations wrong way may cost you a job offer.
+Otherwise, answering the question about your salary expectations the wrong way may cost you a job offer.
 Or, it may also place you in an undesirable situation when you will be forced to consider a position at a less-than-desirable salary.

 Why Is This Question Tricky?

-Many job seekers wonder what the big deal about the question of the desired salary on the application.
+Many job seekers wonder what the big deal is about the question of the desired salary on the application.
 Yet it’s a challenging question that can change the whole climate of your job interview due to a few digits of difference in thinking.

 So, why do the HR managers ask the job hunters this salary question?

 Generally, they want to know whether they can afford to hire you before they spend time on you.
-Certain recruiters are bargain hunting and want to place a bigger premium in particular positions than other companies in spite of the general market value for these positions.
+Certain recruiters are bargain hunting and want to place a bigger premium on particular positions than other companies in spite of the general market value for these positions.
 This can result in getting higher or lower rates for a certain position.